 I know I mentioned that this recipe is not spicy and you’re like wait a minute, Kristina- I see a freaking jalapeño in the picture!
 LOL- well the heat level is up to you!
-But when I serve this to my toddler, I omit them.
+But when I serve this to my family, I omit them.

-Best Spanish Chicken Soup
+Best Spanish Chicken Soup with Rice

 - 1 1/2 cups carrots peeled and medium diced